 The MC1 is another card that’s a good option for students or anyone who wants to avoid annual fees, which makes the second of this type to appear on our National Bank credit cards review.
 Here are the fees and features of the MC1 card:

-Everything we read while writing our National Bank credit cards review markets the MC1 as a simple and efficient payment solution for students and people who don’t want to pay annual fees.
 You can use the card to gain access to your funds on the go, no matter where in the world you are.
 You can also set your credit limit to $500 to control your spending, which is helpful.

 And you get the Mastercard Zero Liability program, which will protect you against any unauthorized purchases.
 And with the National Bank’s insurance program, every purchase you make with your MC1 card is insured, which is an amazing perk that you don’t see on just any card.